Muda-Dev/bava-pay-api-documentation/docs/intro.md

 sidebar_position: 1
 ---

-# BavaPay OpenAPIs
+# MudaPay OpenAPIs

 ## Introduction

-This documentation presents all the service APIs that BavaPay makes available.
+This documentation presents all the service APIs that MudaPay makes available.

 They cover our **Push Payments**, **Pull Payments**, and **Multi-Currency Payment Solutions** across East Africa.